Best Offshore Developers in 2026: Why I Bet on the Philippines (A CEO’s Honest Case)

 How do I make sure offshore developers communicate well?

 Hire for English fluency and for the willingness to speak up, keep video calls non-negotiable so you can see whether someone understood you, and run a real daily standup.
 Communication is the actual job, so screen for it as hard as you screen for technical skill.
+That shift is the biggest change in evaluating a developer’s skills for a remote role.

 Get Product-Driven Insights